pedroteles17/MLMutualFunds/README.md

 * lightgbm (3.3.2)
 * xgboost (1.6.1)

 The code was last run on a 4 core 11th Gen Intel Core i7-1165G7 laptop, with Windows version 11, 16 GB of RAM, and 512GB of SSD.
-Computation took 10 minutes.
+Computation took several hours.

 # Instructions